 T= 1/f and f=1/T

 Amplitude is the height, force or power of the wave.
 It is the maximum amount of the disturbance of the wave from its rest position.
-So it is related to the energy which a wave transports.
+So it is one of the properties of waves that is related to the energy which waves transport.
 We represent the amplitude by the uppercase A. Amplitude is a generic term.
 So, the unit we use to measure the amplitude depends on the physical quantity that we measure.
 For waves on a string, the amplitude is a displacement.
 So we use meters to measure it.
 For sound waves, there are several units of measurement.